 - Repaint the exterior $5,000-$15,000

-Remember: In a highly-localized market like metropolitan cities, it’s important to make these decisions in consultation with your real estate agent.
+Remember: In highly-localized markets, like metropolitan cities, it’s important to make decisions in consultation with your real estate agent.
 What works in one neighborhood might not work in another.
-He or she will be the best person to guide you on where it makes sense to invest in a renovation.
+They will be the best person to guide you on where it makes sense to invest in a renovation.

 Keep in mind you don’t need to spend a lot of money to upgrade your home.
 Weigh the financial and time costs, and consider whether you’d take a lower purchase price to save yourself the trouble.
 And remember, it’s not about recouping the exact value of the renovation in the sale price, but getting buyers to make offers in the first place!

 Does your home’s exterior need some TLC?
 Take cues from Sweeten’s guide to Renovating For Curb Appeal.